 If you've ever had a brand new shower head, you know how luxurious it feels to have a powerful stream of water during a shower.
 Some of today's shower heads are large enough to make you feel that you're in a rainforest and powerful enough to deliver a massage worthy of the best masseuse.
 Then one day you notice that the shower head is delivering something more like a trickle or a misty spritz.
 This is a sign that it's time to clean your shower head.

-The minerals in water can build up and block the openings.
+The minerals in water can build up and block the openings just as they build up on shower doors.
 The blockage can even prevent the interior of the shower head from drying completely between uses, encouraging mold, mildew, and bacteria to grow and become airborne with the next use.
 No one needs that.

 How Often to Clean a Shower Head

 A shower head should be cleaned at the first indication of reduced water flow.
 The frequency is highly dependent on your water supply.
 If you live in an area with hard water or water with a high level of calcium and magnesium, the more often you'll have problems with a clogged shower head.

 85% of homes in the United States have hard water.
 Municipal water system officials can give you the mineral content in your water supply and home tests are available if you use a well water system.

 Once you have done a thorough cleaning of the shower head, a bi-weekly or monthly cleaning with a commercial cleaner like CLR or distilled white vinegar will keep minerals at bay.
 Simply spray the solution on the shower head, scrub the spray nozzles with an old toothbrush to dislodge any minerals, and run the shower for a few minutes to rinse it all away.
 The good news is that the vinegar will also help remove any soap scum that may have accumulated on the shower head fixtures.